iagorithm/docker-panel-lite/GO_WORKER.md

 ## Dashboard Changes

+Status: implemented.

-Add runtime metadata display in the worker card:
+The dashboard now displays runtime metadata in the worker card:

 - Runtime: Python or Go.
 - Version.